 While mineral water does contain a few additional minerals, there is still little evidence to suggest that switching to mineral water will have any noticeable benefits.
 Nevertheless, if you think you need an extra boost of electrolytes, mineral water might be a reasonable, healthy choice.

 Of course, buying mineral water in large quantities presents some problems.
-Not only will the price of bottled water add up and become an unnecessary expense, you will also find that you are contributing to the amount of plastic waste we produce as a nation.
+Not only will the price of bottled water add up and become an unnecessary expense, you will also find that you are contributing to the amount of plastic waste we produce as a nation (unless you drink mineral water bottled in glass bottles).
 Unless you have a very good reason to drink mineral water, it’s probably best to stick with filtered tap water for your hydration needs.